 There’s also the famous Huka Prawn Park Restaurant where you can relax and enjoy some great food.

 What at first seems like an odd premise quickly becomes one of the Taupo must do attractions.
 Bound to be a fun day out for the kids and parents alike; a great attraction for those after family things to do in Taupo.

 Location: Huka Falls Road, Wairakei Tourist Park, Taupo

-8. Huka Honey
+Huka Honey Hive

-Near Huka Falls you can find the Huka Honey Hive which stocks New Zealand’s largest selection of artisan honey products.
+Near Huka Falls, you can find the Huka Honey Hive, which stocks New Zealand’s largest selection of artisan honey products.
 The Huka Honey Hive offers free samples of honey (awesome if you’re looking for things to do in Taupo for free!!), mead and skincare products.

 Location: 65 Karetoto Road, Taupo

-9. Relax in One of the Hot Taupo Pools
+Relax in Hot Taupo Pools

 Wairakei Terraces & Thermal Health Spa